Article

 3. Identify Key Performance Indicators (KPIs)

 KPIs define whether a business is achieving its goals.
 They are regularly monitored to evaluate success.
-Examples of KPIs that can be linked to internal communication and its success are:
+Key examples of KPIs that can be linked to internal communication and its success are:

 • Number of shares, likes, and comments of a news item, blog post/article